FungAGE/FungAGE.github.io/content/authors/Armin/_index.md

 ---
 # Display name
-title: Aaron Vogan
+title: Armin

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Principal Investigators
+role: Undergraduate Students

 # Organizations/Affiliations
 organizations: